agustincastro/RandomForest-MachineLearning/README.md

 # Random Forests

-Python package for analysing data using machine learning techniques.
+Python package for analysing (lovely British spelling :) ) data using machine learning techniques.
 The package provides implementation of different kinds of decision trees and random forests in order to solve classification problems.